srp33/ShinyLearner/OutputFiles.md

 * A ranked list of features for each feature-selection algorithm.
 * [Example](https://github.com/srp33/ShinyLearner/blob/master/Validation/ExampleFiles/Nested_SelectedFeatures.tsv)
+* Note: If multiple data files were used as input, the path to the file name will be used as a prefix before each feature name.

 ## Nested_SelectedFeatures_Summarized.tsv

-* A ranked list of features, averaged (Borda count) across all feature-selection algorithms used.
+* A ranked list of features, averaged (using Borda count) across all feature-selection algorithms used.
 * [Example](https://github.com/srp33/ShinyLearner/blob/master/Validation/ExampleFiles/Nested_SelectedFeatures_Summarized.tsv)
+* Note: If multiple data files were used as input, the path to the file name will be used as a prefix before each feature name.

 ## Nested_Classification_ElapsedTime.tsv